FarisMuhd17/QuillJS/README.md

-# <span style="color: rgb(31, 64, 194)">Quill</span>.js
+# Quill.js

 An all in one discord bot made using the discord.js library.
-The bot works using slash commands, and as for non slash commands, the prefix is `q.`.
+The bot works using slash commands, and as for non slash commands, the prefix is `q.`

 ## Features